How Can You Encourage Empathy in Kids?

 History is full of people with monumental empathy.
 Gandhi, Martin Luther King Jr, Nelson Mandela, among hundreds, contributed so much to the elevation of humanity.
 In contrast, you may also show them how people without empathy scarred the world and stunned the progress of humanity with wars and pillaging.

-Empathy is innate to children, but as a parent, it is your responsibility to nourish it, making it a fundamental component of your personality.
+As a parent, teaching empathy to kids is your responsibility.
 Relative simple tasks like the aforementioned ones can help a lot.
 Remember, when your child has empathy, he/she has the ability to change the world.
 And it all begins with you.